AWilso76/UserAcctMngmt/README.md

 # List Users

-The first two entries reflect my two attempts of creating a new user awilso718, and they failed.
+The first three entries reflect my attempts in creating new users awilso718 and awils, which they failed.
 I closed PyCharm application, on the desktop I clicked on the PyCharm icon and selected run as administrator, gave permission for the application to make system changes.
 I was then able to get the script to work on my Windows 10 operating system.